thebeansgroup/ems/README.md

 publications.
 The actual task of setting these live is left to the Editor.
 This enables the editor to review any content about to go live.

+To enable the CanCan ability management add the following to your authentications user model:

+`has_and_belongs_to_many :ems_roles`

 ### Installation:

 To install the EMS simply follow these steps:

 1.  include the EMS as a dependency in your Gemfile:
 `gem 'ems', :git => 'git://github.com/thebeansgroup/ems.git'`

-2.  mount the engine in your applications `config/routes.rb` `mount Ems::Engine => "/ems"`
+2.  mount the engine in your applications `config/routes.rb`
+`mount Ems::Engine => "/ems"`

 3.  install the engines migrations:
 `rake ems:install:migrations`